Seafood Pasta Salad

 - Don’t cook your pasta any longer than the package instructions for al dente.
 This will prevent it from becoming mushy when mixed with other ingredients.

-Not only will the texture of the noodles in this seafood pasta salad recipe suffer, but I don’t think the texture of the shrimp and crab will be very good after freezing and thawing.
+We don’t recommend freezing this shrimp crabmeat pasta salad.
+Not only will the texture of the noodles in this seafood pasta salad recipe suffer, but we don’t think the texture of the shrimp and crab will be very good after freezing and thawing.

 More Foxes Love Lemons Favorites